 An arch is the strongest structure in nature.

 That is why most primal structures such as big bridges and buildings are built with curves and arcs.
-Curvature in the spine helps the spine in many ways.
-First, the curvature helps absorb the impact from walking/running and evenly distributes the weight of the body.
+The curvature of the spine helps the spine in many ways.
+First, the curvature helps absorb the impact of walking/running and evenly distributes the weight of the body.
 Second, the curvature helps the body withstand the constant physical stress that is produced by gravity.
 Third, loss of curvature will cause abnormal stress to the spine, making it vulnerable to damage and cause loss of function.
 For us to be ahead of the curve in life is to have good spinal curvature!

-Before we dive in to how the curvature is necessary for your spine, we need to make sure which curve we are addressing.
+Before we dive into how the curvature is necessary for your spine, we need to make sure which curve we are addressing.
 We are addressing the curvature that develops from birth to adulthood.
 In the womb, for a period of time following birth, a baby’s spine is shaped like the letter C. This curve is termed a primary curve, which is called the Kyphotic.
 During the time the baby is learning to lift his head and eventually walk, muscles develop.
-As muscular strength and ability is gained, the baby’s activity will shift body weight to the spine.
-Gradually, secondary curves develop in the cervical and lumbar regions; these curvature are called lordotic curves.
-These curves will continue to develop until growing stops.
+As muscular strength and ability are gained, the baby’s activity will shift body weight to the spine.
+Gradually, secondary curves develop in the cervical and lumbar regions; these curvatures are called lordotic curves.
+These curves will continue to develop until growth stops.
 The curvature structure can be seen from lateral full spine radiological film, and there is a method of measuring to determine the normality of the curvature.

-These curvatures in your spine withstand constant bombardment of stresses that are caused by normal activitiesin your daily life.
-As your body undergoes physical activites such as: sports, exercise, and recreation there is stress produced to the spine.
+These curvatures in your spine withstand constant bombardment of stresses that are caused by normal activities in your daily life.
+As your body undergoes physical activities such as sports, exercise, and recreation there is stress produced to the spine.
 The infrastructure of the spine upholds the body to withstand stress and keep the organs in place.
 This is also reflected in cathedrals which have many arcs/curvatures strategically placed to prevent it from collapsing and withstand the test of time.